 - Education Act 2002: Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.
 Section 157 of the same act and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies) to have arrangements to safeguard and promote the welfare of children. - Working Together to Safeguard Children 2018 guides education establishments of their role within inter-agency working to safeguard and promote the welfare of children.
-This is the government's statutory guidance for all organisations and agencies who work with, or carry out work related to, children in the United Kingdom. - Keeping Children Safe in Education 2021: The Department for Education (DfE) has updated the statutory safeguarding and child protection guidance for schools and colleges in England, Keeping children safe in education.
-This guidance sets out what schools and colleges in England must do to safeguard and promote the welfare of children and young people under the age of 18. - Guidance for Safer Working Practice (with Addendum April 2020) - The Children Act 1989 & 2004 - The Prevent Duty - The Prevent duty is the duty in the Counter-Terrorism and Security Act 2015 that's sets out guidance for the LA and its partners to have due regard to the need to prevent people from being drawn into terrorism. - FGM as set out in the Female Genital Mutilation Act 2003 ("the 2003 Act"), as amended by the Serious Crime Act 2015.
+This is the government's statutory guidance for all organisations and agencies who work with, or carry out work related to, children in the United Kingdom. - Keeping Children Safe in Education, September 2023: The Department for Education (DfE) has updated the statutory safeguarding and child protection guidance for schools and colleges in England, Keeping Children Safe in Education.
+This guidance sets out what schools and colleges in England must do to safeguard and promote the welfare of children and young people under the age of 18. - Guidance for Safer Working Practice 2022 - The Children Act 1989 & 2004 - The Prevent Duty The Prevent duty is the duty in the Counter-Terrorism and Security Act 2015 that's sets out guidance for the LA and its partners to have due regard to the need to prevent people from being drawn into terrorism. - Female Genital Mutilation Act 2003 as inserted by the Serious Crime Act 2015 - Sexual Offences Act 2003 - Equality Act 2010 - Counter-Terrorism and Security Act 2015